 The Vice President shall perform all duties of the office of the President in the absence and or as delegated by the President.

-The Vice President shall preside over meetings of the Committee of the association.
+The Vice President shall preside over meetings of any adhoc Committee of the association.

 C: DIRECTOR, SECRETARIAT